ogomez92/launchtype/README.md

 ## Usage

-This app doesn't yet have an executable, so you will need to download [Python 3](www.python.org) and then execute the following commands:
+This app doesn't yet have an executable, so you will need to download [Python 3](www.python.org) and then execute the following commands running as administrator (wxpython needs it):

 ```bash
 pip install -r requirements.txt